-4. Find or create a yoga friend
+4. Find or inspire a yoga friend

 Do you have a friend you can talk yoga with?
 Maybe you can introduce yoga to one of your friends, find someone at your studio, or online.
 There are so many people who love talking about yoga.

 A close friend can help to fuel your inspiration and make you feel more accountable to keep up with your daily practice.
 And who doesn’t want to have a coffee date after hitting the studio?

 I don’t know about you, but I love inversions.
 Especially handstands.
 It’s impossible to keep a straight face when practicing handstands because, at least I, will fall out of it frequently.
 They make me feel happy and refreshed – I feel like a kid.